floofywoofles/TaskList/README.md

-# todo-app
+# Tidy
-A CLI todo list app with encryption
+A simple CLI todo-list for the terminal